How to Use MQL5 for Automated Trading on MetaTrader 5

 - Download MetaTrader 5 and open MetaEditor — just hit F4 and you're in.

-- Try the Pineify MQL5 Coding Agent at pineify.app/mql5-ai-coding-agent — you describe your trading idea in plain English, and it gives you working MQL5 code in seconds.
-No need to be a coding wizard.
+- Try the Pineify MQL5 Coding Agent at pineify.app/mql5-ai-coding-agent — describe your trading idea in plain English and get working MQL5 code in seconds.

-- Run a backtest in the Strategy Tester with historical data to see how your EA would have performed.
+- Run a backtest in the Strategy Tester with historical data.

-- Join the MQL5.com community — the forum, code base, and articles are full of helpful examples and discussions.
-It's one of the best places to learn from others.
+- Join the MQL5.com community — the forum, code base, and articles are full of helpful examples.

 The best algorithmic traders I know aren't necessarily the best programmers — they're the ones who try out ideas fast.
 Tools like the Pineify MQL5 Coding Agent help you skip the syntax headaches so you can focus on what matters: improving your strategy.
 Start today, test it thoroughly, and only use what the data shows actually works.